 You cannot promise to be a creative IT consultancy and then squash every new idea a member of your team comes up with.

-Neither can you say you hold diversity as a core principle or value and then have a team which consists of people who all look and sound the same.
+Neither can you say you hold diversity as a core principle or value and then have a team that consists of people who all look and sound the same.

 You must walk the walk and talk the talk when it comes to delivering an extraordinary brand.

-Step Five: Build an extraordinary brand by building a loyal band of champions
+Step Five: Building a loyal band of champions

 Professional services firms and businesses have traditionally found it reasonably easy to keep clients loyal.